cbahn/qrest/README.md

 ### 🚀 Deployment details
 - [ ] How to make docker gud
-- [ ] Make sure to check for any !todo or !security notes left behind
+- [ ] Make sure to check for any !todo or !security notes left behindflask run